 Probabilistic models do not.
 The same input will not always produce the same output.
 The output is a sample from a distribution shaped by training, by the model architecture, by the specific runtime conditions, and by any sampling parameters applied to the generation process.
 Auditing a specific output requires understanding not just that the model produced it, but that it was within the expected distribution for that class of input under those conditions.
 This is a substantially harder problem, and most audit trail infrastructure is not designed to address it.

 The practical consequence is that for most language model deployments, it is currently impossible to answer, with documentary evidence, the question: "Was this AI output within the bounds of what the model was approved to produce?"
-The output happened.
-The log records it.
-Whether it was appropriate is not determinable from the log.
+The log confirms that the output occurred, yet offers no basis for judging whether it was appropriate.

 Technical audit trails are optimised for the needs of the engineering team: debugging production incidents, identifying performance regressions, tracing the sequence of events that led to a failure.
 They are dense, technical, and typically queried by people with the background to interpret them in context.